revolvedriverless/R18_TelemetryUnpackingRules/README.md

 # Telemetry Unpacking Rules
+This repository contains three files for parsing:
-Rules for parsing of telemetry data
+- Parserules.json: Rules for the parsing of telemetry data in Analyze
+- Error_rules_parsing.json: Rules for channels that send errorflags to be parsed in the ErrorLogger plugin in Analyze
+- Canstructure.txt: Grouping of channels for CanReader

-### JSON format
+### JSON format for parserules

     {
         "<ID>": {